 Other than the occupants of our plane and a few workers, the small airport felt mostly deserted.
 Just outside the exit, a man stood clutching a flimsy paper placard with my name scrawled in sharpie, offering a smile and an outstretched hand.

 Endless fields of sunflowers floated by on the way to Kilimanjaro Wonders hotel.
 “Sunflower oil is one of our bigger exports,” my otherwise quiet driver offered when I asked.

 At the hotel, the receptionist greeted me with “You’re welcome,” which made me think: Wait, did I say ‘thank you?’ until I realized that she was simply communicating “Welcome.”
-Over my stay in Africa I can’t count how many times this happened, my instinctive confusion compounded by the effect that I’m a New Yorker who instinctively barks out “You’re welcome” to someone for whom I’ve held a door and offers no acknowledgement.
+Over my stay in Africa I can’t count how many times this happened, my instinctive confusion compounded by the effect that I’m a New Yorker who instinctively barks out “You’re welcome” when I’ve held a door for someone who walks through without offering acknowledgement.

 After a shower and change, I met my guide in the lobby.
 My first impression of Aiden, as he’d introduced himself to me, was: oh, this is what an African hipster looks like.
 He was shorter than me but not short, thin but not skinny, his clothes a patchwork of layers with purples, yellows, greens—the colors of Tanzania.
 From a piece of leather tied around his neck hung a wooden ram’s head.
 His eyes, irises lined with gold, disclosed a sense of mischief and humor, though he seemed reluctant to express it, at least for now.
 By all appearances he was in his early 30s.
 Unlike the other Tanzanians I had engaged with, Aiden seemed less motivated to coddle my needs, and though he would often refer to me as “commander,” I suspected he considered himself in charge.